jdnoc/onepercentgrowth/_pages/about.markdown

 title: About
 permalink: /about/
 ---
-### One Percent Growth is actionable advice for people who want to grow.
+## One Percent Growth is actionable advice for people who want to grow.

 Hey there, I'm Jordan O'Connor.
-Currently working a cubicle job at a large corperation, but I plan on being an entreprenuer as soon as I can.
+I'm currently working a cubicle job at a large corperation, but I plan on being an entreprenuer as soon as I can.

+This blog is an experiment - to find a process of editing habits that touch every fiber of our being over the course of a year and fundamentaly changing who we are.
+I haven't decided what I'll call it yet, but Habit Editing sounds cool.

 I'm working on cool stuff such as: